Raising Real Men’s Gift Guide for Boys

 When our boys were younger, they LOVED the Sugar Creek Gang stories!
 These are adventure stories about a group of Christian friends in rural America in the middle of the last century.
 These books are tremendous fun and show our kids what it looks like for a boy to walk with Christ.
 Really, we can’t say enough good about them!
 And the audiobooks, well, the narrator in these does an absolutely fantastic job capturing the voice and joy of boyhood.
 These are the recordings you may have heard on BBN or Moody Radio growing up and there are none better.

-Our favorite game of the year, though, is brand new.
+One of our favorite games is Civitas.
 In fact, our family served on the product development team!
 It’s a game that teaches about forms of government, but the best thing about it is that everyone is playing all the time!
 There’s no dead time waiting for your turn.
 Every move could impact someone else at the table.
 We play-tested it with our friends and church family and everyone, young and old, not just loved it, but became obsessed with playing it!
 Get Civitas, you’ll love it!

 These aren’t books or games, exactly, but they still fit in this category.
 The Ranger Mike DVDs use adventure to teach kids about nature and creation from a Christian perspective.
 They are a lot of fun and really solid, too.